Alazka2k/Short-Video-Creator-Simplified/Readme.md

 - Language Model (LLM) for dynamic script generation
 - Voice Generation (Elevenlabs) for natural-sounding narration
 - Image Creation (Midjourney) for visually stunning scenes
-- Music Generation (Suno) for custom background tracks (planned)

-The system processes input from a CSV file, leverages these AI services, and outputs a structured set of files primed for import into video editing software such as Capcut, significantly reducing the time and effort required in the content creation process.
+The system processes input from a CSV file containing multiple prompts, leverages these AI services, and outputs a structured set of files primed for import into video editing software such as Capcut, significantly reducing the time and effort required in the content creation process.

 ## Features

-- Efficient CSV input processing for batch content creation
+- Efficient CSV input processing for batch content creation with multiple prompts
 - AI-powered script generation using advanced GPT models
 - Realistic voice narration synthesis using Elevenlabs
 - AI-generated images using Midjourney